joelotz/github.io/content/removing-DRM-from-BN-epub.md

 Version: Ubuntu, 20.04.1, Calibre, 5.10.1, Android Studio, 4.1.2

+!!!
+Important
+	These instructions are intended to be used with books that you *legally* purchased from B&N and are trying to backup.
+Don't get me in trouble!

-These instructions are completely taken from Aric.Renzo at https://www.aricrenzo.com/2019-12-13-Liberate-Your-Nook-Ebooks/ and are intended to fill in the gaps and/or clarify some steps for total noobs like myself.
+Another note, these instructions are adopted from Aric Renzo at [https://www.aricrenzo.com/2019-12-13-Liberate-Your-Nook-Ebooks/](https://www.aricrenzo.com/2019-12-13-Liberate-Your-Nook-Ebooks/) and are intended to fill in the gaps and/or clarify some steps for total noobs like myself.
+I am not smart enough to figure these out and all thanks and appreciation go to him.

 I’ve rearranged the order of operations from Aric to put the most difficult (IMO) steps in the beginning.
 This way, if you fail there is no sense in doing the other easier steps.